maierfelix/poxi/README.md

 </div>

 ### Introduction
-You can either use Picaxo as a pixel art editor or as a renderer for your games (see [API](https://github.com/maierfelix/picaxo#api)).
-Picaxo offers great performance, an infinite grid playground as well as a wide range of fine grained api methods.
+You can either use Poxi as a pixel art editor or as a renderer for your games (see [API](https://github.com/maierfelix/poxi#api)).
+Poxi offers great performance, an infinite grid playground as well as a wide range of fine grained api methods.

  - Batch and buffer based tile drawing
  - Undo/Redo for all operations